 Networking is an important skill for job search, maybe even the most important.
 Studies of successful job seekers consistently find that 70% - 90% of candidates (depending on the industry) found their new positions through networking.

-Regrettably, many Baby Boomers are uncomfortable networking and avoid this powerful tool.
+Regrettably, many Baby Boomers are uncomfortable networking, and avoid this powerful tool.
 This is really unfortunate because Boomers have a significant edge over others in job search networking.

 Since it takes time to develop people’s respect and trust, you have both of these factors going for you.

-A referral from someone who met you once at an industry event won’t have the same weight as a referral from a friend, or co-worker. who can talk about you with conviction, based on a relationship of twenty years.
+A referral from someone who met you once at an industry event won’t have the same weight as a referral from a friend or co-worker who can talk about you with conviction, based on a relationship of many years.
 This gives you a considerable advantage in expanding your circle to learn about potential opportunities as they arise.